vikingdata/articles/databases/snowflake/DOING/MySQL_To_Snowflake.md

 This doc requires
 * A snowflake account
     * snowsql is installed
     * Python and modules installed
+* A MySQL server

 1. [Links](#links)
 2. [Create data in MySQL](#c)
 3. [Issues](#i)